Class of 2018

 - Hometown: Nairobi, KY

 Timothy, an African Leadership Academy graduate and a 2014 Global Teen Leader, spent his summer before reporting to Notre Dame running and mentoring participants in the second edition of the Teen Entrepreneurship Summit, a summer school for young Kenyan entrepreneurs for which he is director.
-He then spent three weeks in the Maine North Woods as his Hesburgh-Yusko Wilderness Leadership Experience, an experience he found deeply rewarding.
+He then spent three weeks in the Maine North Woods for his Hesburgh-Yusko Wilderness Leadership Experience, an experience he found deeply rewarding.

 Timothy continues to work with Oyama, a Pan-African crowd-sourcing platform that he co-founded to identify and fund social entrepreneurs from around the continent.
 For his Social Justice summer, he split his time working for ITN America in Portland, ME, and eKutir in Bhunbaneswar, India, where he learned how social entrepreneurship and impact investing can be used as tools to eradicate penury.
 Timothy spent summer 2016 interning with Google-Kenya in Nairobi.
+For his Professional Venture summer, he served as an intern for Boston Consulting Group in Chicago.

 - Hometown: Solana Beach, CA